Analyticity of the Lyapunov exponents of random products of matrices: Preliminaries

 \section{Preliminaries}

 This section is divided in two parts, both of which serve the purpose of constructing a setting that permits a generalization of Peres's arguments.
 The first part recalls the concept of analiticity in infinite dimensional Banach spaces as well as a useful criteria thereof.
 The second part is devoted to the study of Markov operators defined by probabilities and the relationship with the convolution of measures.
 We define the average H\"older constant associated to a measure and derive a few estimates related to this quantity, which will be essential in chapter $3$.
-A general reference for these concepts is \cite{CB85}.
+General references for these concepts are \cite{CB85} and \cite{Whitlessey}.

 Throughout this chapter, $M$ and $N$ will denote Banach spaces over $\C$ and $U$ will denote an open subset of $M$.
+Moreover, whenever we write spaces such as $C^{\alpha} (\Proj), L^{1} (\mu)$ or $L^{\infty} (\mu)$, they should be understood as their complex version, unless stated otherwise.